 11. Corn starch and water

 Starch powders and water worked into a paste are a great substitute for eggs.
-Try using this mix in savoury dishes rather than baking
+Try using this mix in savoury dishes rather than in sweet baking.

 1 egg = 1tsp cornstarch plus 3 tsp water